-- Copyright comes as soon as someone creates a "tangible" (expressible) work. - In absence of any licensing declarations, don't allow any uses ("all rights reserved"). - Therefore, some declaration is necessary to allow sharing. - One option is to declare no license is required to use the work (e.g., Public Domain Dedication, more on this later).
+- Copyright kicks in as soon as someone creates a "tangible" (expressible) work. - In absence of any licensing declarations, don't allow any use ("all rights reserved"). - without a license your (potential) users can't use your software - you need to offer at least some rights